themarchoffolly/pushme-pullyou/PITCHME.md

 ####Markdown Slides

 <br>
-GitHub Flavored Markdown

-Make the most out of Markdown formatted text, including headers, emphasis, tables, lists, links, blockquotes, etc.
+Make the most out of GitHub Flavoreed Markdown including headers, emphasis, tables, lists, links, blockquotes, etc.

 #VSLIDE
-#####The KISS Principle
+#####Remember The KISS Principle

 > If you can't explain it simply,
 > you don't understand it well enough.